rahulsharmaaa/diceGame/README.md

-This project was included in Udemy course as the instructor provided html,css layout.
-This project was focused on Javascript aspect of the project.
+This project was included in Udemy course as the instructor provided HTML, CSS layout.
+This project was focused on JavaScript aspect of the project.
+This project is built using HTML, CSS and JavaScript.

 GAME RULES: